NagaAjay1812/terraform-multienv/README.md

 ```

-in tfvars also we are facing same problems.
+In tfvars, we are also facing the same problems.